What are the Best Uses for Drain Cameras?

 Common Causes of Drain Blockage

-A variety of factors can give rise to the problem of blocked drains, which you can read about in detail here.
+A variety of factors can give rise to the problem of blocked drains, you might ask yourself why is my drain blocked?
 Among these are corroded or collapsed pipes.
 When pipes collapsed or become cracked, an obstruction that could hinder the flow of wastewater can thus be created.
 Some pipes that are not properly installed may settle into the ground and water may accumulate at the point as a result, possibly leading to back flow.
 In the case of metal pipes, wear and tear that is usual with age may lead to a blockage problem.

 There are several other possible causes of drain blockage.
-Tree roots can extend into drains or lines made of clay while in search of water thereby resulting in a blockage.
+What trees have non invasive roots and can extend into drains or lines made of clay while in search of water thereby resulting in a blockage.
 At other times, the problem may arise as a result of accumulation of foreign objects such as toys, brick or food in drains.
 Grease and fat build-up in the pipes is also another possible cause of drain blockage.

 Usefulness of Drain Cameras